timmcginley/Agile/Assignments/A2/README.md

 Address the points from the [AFDP] (AFDP_05) description in a 1 page [science fiction prototype] that describes one of your Futures and how the feature(s) satisfy the requirement(s) you have identified for that future.

 ## Submission Details
-Simple report docuementing the five AFDP stages in [Markdown] format.
-If doing it Github, please remember to make the repository public so we can give your feedback.
-You are also welcom to upload it to Learn if you prefer.
+Simple report docuementing the five AFDP stages in [Markdown] format (called A1-Team-XX).
+If doing it [Github], please remember to make the repository public so we can give your feedback.
+You are also welcome to upload it to Learn if you prefer.

 ## Learning Objectives
 3. Identify the ‘phenotypic’ features of a building system or product.